-Chorus is composed of students with beginning to previous choral backgrounds.
+Beginning Chorus classes are composed of young men and women with beginning choral backgrounds.
 Students will study a wide variety of music, which ranges in level of difficulty.
 Some music reading skills are required, as the focus is on music reading, interpretation, and vocal technique.
 The group will participate in a number of performances throughout the year.
 Required performances include school functions, the Christmas programs, and other concerts throughout the year.
 Instruction is designed to enable students to connect, examine, imagine, define, try, extend, refine, and integrate music study into other subject areas.
 This course also provides students opportunities to develop musicianship and specific skills through ensemble and solo singing.
 Activities create the development of quality repertoire in the diverse styles of choral literature, which is appropriate in difficulty and range for the student.